ethereum/ethereum-org-website/src/content/staking/solo/index.md

 </LaunchpadWidget>

-## What to consider with staking tools
+## What to consider with node and client setup tools

 There are a growing number of tools and services to help you solo stake your ETH, but each come with different risks and benefits.